0xPolygonMiden/miden-vm/docs/src/intro/overview.md

 These components are:
 * **Stack** which is a push-down stack where each item is a field element.
 Most assembly instructions operate with values located on the stack.
 The stack can grow up to $2^{32}$ items deep, however, only the top 16 items are directly accessible.
 * **Memory** which is a linear random-access read-write memory.
 The memory is word-addressable, meaning, four elements are located at each address, and we can read and write elements to/from memory in batches of four.
 Memory addresses can be in the range $[0, 2^{32})$.
 * **Advice provider** which is a way for the prover to provide nondeterministic inputs to the VM.
-The advice provider contains a single *advice tape* and unlimited number of *advice sets*.
+The advice provider contains a single *advice tape* and unlimited number of *merkle sets*.
 The latter contain structured data which can be interpreted as a set of Merkle paths.

 In the future, additional components (e.g., storage, logs) may be added to the VM.